grant-king/ML_progress/log.md

 **Thoughts:** Xpath and CSS selectors make sense now.
 Finished first half of course and half of the third-quarter chapter.

-Day 43: February 29, 2019
+Day 43: March 1, 2019

 **Today's Progress:** TPTM HTTP services day 1.
 Continued Scrapy course on DataCamp.

 **Thoughts:** This module on consuming http services also goes well with Scrapy course and movies project.

-Day 44: February 30, 2019
+Day 44: March 4, 2019

 **Today's Progress:** TPTM HTTP services day 2.
 Finished Scrapy course on DataCamp.

 **Thoughts:** Even though DataCamp can get through a topic quickly, it comes at the cost of deeper understanding.
 As long as I use it as an intermediate learning step I think it is still worth using.

+Day 45: March 5, 2019

+**Today's Progress:** TPTM HTTP services day 3.
+Continued working on Scrapy project.

+**Thoughts:** I'm having a hard time categorizing the scraped titles as the associated elements aren't directly related.
+Trying to figure out what to do in this situation.

 # **Links to work:**
 ## Jupyter Notebooks